 I have always struggled to maintain my weight.
 As an adult I have been almost 100 pounds, and I have been over 200 pounds.
 It’s very frustrating.
 Nowadays I try to focus on being healthy instead of my weight.
 I no longer own a scale.
 Being healthy is the most important thing to me.
 I love walking.
 Walking is my Prozac.

 We moved from Annapolis, Maryland to near Boulder, Colorado in 2007.
 It was a total leap of faith.
 We sold one of our cars and most of our possessions to pay for the move (over half way across the country), where we didn’t know anyone or have any jobs waiting for us.
 Basically, we were miserable in Maryland, and we wanted to be happy.
 So we moved.
-And living there was awesome.
+And living in Colorado was awesome.